pglen/pyvserv/README.md

  PyvServ has replication facilities via a client based 'I have You have' mechanism featuring encrypted transport.
 It is also capable of replication on a replicate when received mechanism.
-The replicted records are marked, so replication does not enter looping.
+The replicated records are marked, so replication does not enter looping.

  Project is still in motion, but a lot of it is usable.